 The first part that comes when you start cleaning the bike’s chain is your choice of the cleaning agent.
 There are mainly two options to go for, either go for soap or a bike degreaser, you have complete freedom here.
 Cleaning a bike’s chain is not technical, so even if you find something really good in your local grocery store, you can probably use that to clean the bike’s chain.

 The common thing that all professionals recommended was using dish soap to clean the chain, this was an odd choice but it works the best.
-Apparently, the dish soap can wash the surface of these drivetrain components quite effectively.
+The dish soap can wash the surface of these drivetrain components quite effectively.
 When it comes to cleaning the bike’s chain, you need a product that isn’t too harsh.
 Degreasers are way too harsh for cleaning the chain!

 Another disadvantage of using the degreasers is that they remove the initial lubricant from the chain, this is the kind of lubricant that cannot be applied again so you need to be very careful.
 The only way you could reapply that lube is to take the chain off completely and give it a thorough lube bath, and that requires a lot of patience and technique.